shaundai/shaundaiblog/content/blog/current-company-career-switch/index.md

 tags:
 ---

+When I first started at SalesLoft, I had 11 successful years of experience in sales and exactly 0 years of professional experience as a developer.

-In July 2019, I’d committed to *really* learning JavaScript with the intention of eventually building enough skills to make a career switch.
+In July 2019, I’d committed to *really* learning JavaScript with the intention of eventually building the skills to make a career switch.
 A little over a year later, I accepted an offer as a Junior UI Engineer at my [current company](https://www.salesloft.com).
-When I first started at SalesLoft, I had 11 successful years of experience in sales and exactly 0 years of professional experience as a developer.

 I wasn't sure that making a career switch to engineering was possible or even was something that I wanted to do.
 Once I decided that software engineering was going to be my next career path, I needed to become strategic about the way that I approached getting the attention of the hiring managers on our engineering team.